Éowyn: Concept and creation

-Interpretations
+Analysis

 Julaire Andelin, in the J.R.R.
 Tolkien Encyclopedia, writes that prophecy in Middle-earth depended on characters' understanding of the Music of the Ainur, the divine plan for Arda, and was often ambiguous.
 Thus, Glorfindel's prophecy "not by the hand of man will [the Lord of the Nazgûl] fall" did not lead the Lord of the Nazgûl to suppose that he would die at the hands of a woman and a hobbit.

 The Tolkien scholar Tom Shippey states that the prophecy, and the Witch-king's surprise at finding Dernhelm to be a woman, parallel the witches' statement to Macbeth that he may "laugh to scorn / The power of man, for none of woman born / Shall harm Macbeth" (Act 4, scene 1), and Macbeth's shock at learning that Macduff "was from his mother's womb / Untimely ripp'd" (as Macduff was born by Caesarean section: Act 5, scene 8).
 Thus, Shippey notes, despite Tolkien's stated dislike of Shakespeare's treatment of myth, he read Macbeth closely.

 Tolkien's First World War experience of war brides may be reflected in Éowyn's brief courtship.
 The scholar of literature Melissa A. Smith notes that Tolkien wrote in response to criticism that "In my experience feelings and decisions ripen very quickly (as measured by mere 'clock-time', which is actually not justly applicable) in periods of great stress, and especially under the expectation of imminent death".
 She notes that Tolkien indeed married Edith Bratt just before he was posted to the Western Front in France.

+Thum states that Éowyn wears in turn two masks, the first unconventional, the second conventional.
+She appears initially as a medieval romance heroine, a "woman clad in white", standing silent and obedient behind King Théoden's throne.
+But soon it becomes clear that she is no meek subordinate, as "she looked on the king with cool pity in her eyes": she thinks for herself.
+Further, she appears conventionally beautiful as a romance lady: "Very fair was her face, and her long hair was like a river of gold."
+But, Thum writes, this too is swiftly gainsaid: "Slender and tall she was ... but strong she seemed and stern as steel, a daughter of kings." Éowyn's second mask is the appearance of a male Rider of Rohan, "Dernhelm", as, against orders, she rides to battle.
+In Old English dern means "secret, concealed", while helm is "helmet", a covering for the head.
+Thum comments that this unconventional mask conveys Éowyn's rebellious nature far more powerfully than would any overt account of her thinking.